kagus-code/Akan-Names/README.md

 see what my akan name is.

 Scenario Outline: when user enters their details

--Given: a web browser is on the akan name page
+- Given: a web browser is on the akan name page
--When: the user enters their DOB and selects their gender
+- When: the user enters their DOB and selects their gender
--Then: results should be a display of their akan name with a message like "your akan name is Kwame"
+- Then: results should be a display of their akan name with a message like "your akan name is Kwame"
--And: if the user inputs invalid details they sould see an error message
+- And: if the user inputs invalid details they sould see an error message

       Examples:
         DOB        GENDER          RESULT